 Heat is NOT a good treatment method for inflamed soft tissue, new injuries (within the first 24 to 72 hours), right after surgery or right after a re-injury (over-use and/or sharp, throbbing pain).
 In these cases, heat should be applied later on in the healing cycle.
 In the meantime, use a Cold Compress or Ice Pack to decrease any inflammation induced pain.

-A T•Shellz Wrap® temperature treatment works best to increase blood flow circulation and stimulate healing for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
+A TShellz Wrap® temperature treatment works best to increase blood flow circulation and stimulate healing for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
 Warmer temperatures should be used approximately 3 to 5 days after you first have the injury.
-Heat should not be started for a least 2 weeks after surgery because inflammation levels will be very high as the healing process starts over again.
+Heat should not be started for a least 6 weeks after surgery (and only after approval from your PT or surgeon) because inflammation levels will be very high as the healing process starts over again.
 Any use of heat should also be combined with gradual movement to stretch out your knee and increase range of motion.

 If you have a chronic knee injury that keeps getting re-injured you should use heat before activity to loosen up your tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of the joint, making it more movable / pliable for activity.